 It also allows you to replace the part of a string, column values, or text beside the variables.
 In this String Function example, we will substitute the .com with .org from the Email column in SQL Server.

 SELECT [FirstName] ,[LastName] ,[DepartmentName] ,[Email] ,REPLACE ([Email], 'com','org' ) AS [Output] FROM [Employe]

-In this example, We are going to supersedes the @ symbol present in Email column with an Empty space.
+In this example, we will substitute the @ symbol in the Email column with a space.

 SELECT [FirstName] ,[LastName] ,[DepartmentName] ,[Email] ,REPLACE([Email], '@',' ' ) AS [Result] FROM [Employe]